Rose is a Colorado based sign language interpreting agency, founded in 2009 by Rachel Rose.

-Our pool of available interpreters (and pre-certified interpreters) is ever-growing, thanks to interpreter word of mouth.
+Our pool of available interpreters and providers is ever-growing, thanks to word of mouth.
 Because of this, we can easily schedule the right person according to language preferences, certifications, time, location, etc. With more interpreters, we’re more able than ever to to fill your interpreter requests!

 Why Rose?
 In antiquity, the rose symbolized confidentiality and privacy.
 It acted as a “do-not-disturb” sign when placed on tables in meeting houses, hence the Latin term Sub-Rosa.
 Confidentiality is the #1 priority for most people who use interpreting services, and we uphold the strictest privacy standards possible and in keeping with The Registry of Interpreters for the Deaf’s Code of Professional Conduct.

 Today, the rose is a well-known symbol of passion.
 In this field, passion is what brings most of us to work every day.
 Our passions for serving our community, for language and for people drive our careers.

 About Rachel Rose